 The life of Thurgood Marshall was immortalized in the film Marshall, with Boseman charged with bringing to life the first African-American Supreme Court Justice.
-Released in 2017, the biopic followed Marshall's life and career with a special focus on his role in the State of Connecticut v.
+Released in 2017, the biopic follows Marshall's life and career with a special focus on his role in the State of Connecticut v.
 Joseph Spell's case, one of the first of his career.

-Sterling K. Brown portrayed Spell, a Black man accused of rape and attempted murder by his white employer who Marshall defends.
+Sterling K. Brown portrays Spell, a Black man accused of rape and attempted murder by his white employer who Marshall defends.
 Other costars include Jussie Smollett, Kate Hudson, Josh Gad, Dan Stevens, Sophia Bush, and James Cromwell.